 Keep it on-brand: Even during the holidays, any and all communications that come from your brand should look and feel like your brand.
 To keep it constant, keep fonts to your brand typekit, and include your logo in the header or footer.

 Testing the final product

-Kayla Lewkowicz, previously the Marketing Coordinator at Litmus, shares some advice on how to effectively test your emails before sending.
+Content marketing expert Kayla Lewkowicz shares some advice on how to effectively test your emails before sending them.
 You can find her on Twitter!

 It’s the most wonderful time of the year for email marketers: the holiday season.
 With half of email marketing mistakes going undetected, it’s critical to set up a rigorous quality assurance process to catch those common errors that happen to everyone, especially with such high-volume sends during the holidays.

 Email marketers face a series of challenges when it comes to delivering great emails, including:

 The key thing to remember when it comes to testing: your subscribers may be opening in completely different email clients than the ones you use.
 What looks fine in Apple Mail may look completely broken in Gmail or Outlook.
 Know where your subscribers open so you can optimize effectively for common rendering issues.

 Are your images displaying properly?
 Even if you’re using a template, you might accidentally include an old or outdated image.
 In addition, images are blocked automatically for many subscribers by default, so make sure you’re including alt text on every image for maximum accessibility.

 Broken or incorrect links